Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#node">Node</a>!</td>
 <td>

-Return a view of node containing only the default edge layer.
+Return a view of the node containing only the default edge layer.

 </td>
 </tr>